ggangesh/LogAnalyzer/technical_tasks.md

 6. **A1-A7** - Implement core AI functionality with basic prompts

 ## MVP Demo Features:
-- ✅ File upload and parsing
+- ✅ File upload and parsing with progress tracking
-- ✅ Time-based filtering
+- ✅ Time-based filtering with advanced options
 - ✅ SQLite database for log storage
-- ✅ Basic anomaly detection
+- ✅ Basic anomaly detection with detailed analysis
 - ✅ FAISS vector storage
-- ✅ Simple AI chat interface
+- ✅ AI chat interface with multiple analysis types
 - ✅ RAG pipeline for intelligent retrieval
-- 🔄 Log summarization (AI analysis available)
+- ✅ Log viewer with filtering and pagination
-- 🔄 Basic dashboard with charts
+- ✅ Professional dashboard with statistics and navigation
+- ✅ Complete frontend with Flask templates and modern UI
+- ✅ AI insights and summarization with daily/weekly reports
+- ✅ Interactive data visualization with Chart.js integration
+- ✅ JSON report generation and download functionality